 A Bit About Wasps

 As we mentioned before, there are so many different species of wasps, but we base our knowledge of wasps around the few experiences that we may have had with them: stinging insects that are black and yellow, and swarm.
 The reality is, however, that most wasps are actually non-stinging species that are solitary.
 Regardless, they aren’t exactly the house guests that you want.
-If you have a wasp nest near your house, it’s good to learn a little about the insect so that you know how to better approach them.
+If you have a wasp nest near your house and think you might need to call a Sacramento wasp control specialist, it’s good to learn a little about the insect so that you know how to better approach them.

 They’re Different From Bees